KarlFarrugiaIcon/OreillyKatas2023/README.md

      <br/>**Original Requirement**: '_Customers should be able to add, update, or delete existing reservations manually as well_'

         - Entry Point: A feature allowing users to manually delete trips and reservations.
-        - Payload: User-generated trip data, and manually outlined associated reservations based off email content.
+        - Payload: User-generated trip data, and manually outlined associated reservations based on email content.

           ![Alt text](./Images/UserFlows/image-6.png)